crxjs/chrome-extension-tools/packages/vite-plugin-docs/docs/getting-started/solid/03-dev-content-script.md

 </button>
 ```

-Notice how the counter button doesn't look like a button.
+Notice how our button doesn't look like a button.
 That's because
 Google's styles affect our content script elements.
 The same goes the other way:
 our styles change Google's styles.